twobunnyrabbit/cohort-002-skill-building/exercises/05-memory-skill-building/05.01-basic-memory-setup/problem/readme.md

 },
 ```

-- [ ] Generate new memories from the conversation using `generateObject()`
-  - Locate the TODO in the `onFinish` callback
-  - Create an array of all messages (user messages + assistant response)
-  - Use `generateObject()` to analyze the full conversation and extract memories
+Write a system prompt that focuses on permanent memories about the user - their attributes, preferences, and long-term information.
+Avoid temporary or situational details.

 - [ ] Extract the memories from the result object

-  - After `generateObject()` completes, access the memories array
+After [`generateObject()`](/PLACEHOLDER/generate-object) completes, access the memories array stored in `memoriesResult.object.memories`:
-  - This is stored in `memoriesResult.object.memories`

 ```ts
 const newMemories = memoriesResult.object.memories;